 This is the topology I will use:

-The router on the top is called “CoreRouter” and its the edge of my network.
+The router on the top is called “CoreRouter” and it’s the edge of my network.
 It is connected to the Internet and will use one of the NTP servers from pool.ntp.org to synchronize its clock.
 The network also has two internal switches that require synchronized clocks.
-Both switches will become NTP clients of the CoreRouter, thus making the CoreRouter a NTP server.
+Both switches will become NTP clients of the CoreRouter, thus making the CoreRouter an NTP server.

-First we will configure the CoreRouter on top.
+First, we will configure the CoreRouter on top.
 I will use pool.ntp.org as the external NTP server for this example.
-We need to make sure that the router is able to resolve hostnames:
+We need to make sure that the router can resolve hostnames:

 I will use Google DNS for this.
 Our next step is to configure the NTP server:

 CoreRouter(config)#ntp server pool.ntp.org

 That was easy enough, just one command and we will synchronize our clock with the public server.
 We can verify our work like this:

 CoreRouter#show ntp associations address ref clock st when poll reach delay offset disp ~188.8.131.52 .INIT.
 16 - 64 0 0.000 0.000 16000. * sys.peer, # selected, + candidate, - outlyer, x falseticker, ~ configured